okainov/munich-scripts/README.md

 - Führerscheinstelle (driver license and motor vehicles affairs)

-Please note the script **does not perform appointment booking**, it just tells you current status, so you may run it with cron and\or add some custom notifier.
+Please note the script **does not perform appointment booking** (see [#4](https://github.com/okainov/munich-scripts/issues/4)), it just tells you current status, so you may run it with cron and\or add some custom notifier.

 ## Telegram bot

-There is a simple Telegram bot at [@MunichTerminBot](https://t.me/MunichTerminBot) using `termin.py` functionality.
+There is a Telegram bot at [@MunichTerminBot](https://t.me/MunichTerminBot) using `termin.py` functionality.
 The bot is written using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
 Source code is also in this repo, `tg_bot.py`.

 ### Development

 By default bot runs as webhook configured for Heroku.
-For local development it's easier to use polling and in order to get it, just set `DEBUG = True` in one of first lines of the script.
+For local development it's easier to use polling.
+In order to get it, just set `DEBUG = True` in one of first lines of the script.

 ### Bot deployment

-Bot is hosted on Heroku, runnning in Docker and automatic deploy from `master` branch of this repoi is set, no action should be required.
+Bot is hosted on Heroku, running in Docker and automatic deploy from `master` branch of this repo is set, no action should be required.

 #### Manual deployment